mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 I now had everything I needed to get started.

 First thing was to [create an app registration](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate%2Cexpose-a-web-api) with the correct permissions.
-Not a difficult task if you've ever done it before.

 The important bits here are: